LolekLiam/Android-14-APK-Protection-Patcher/README.md

-# Android 14 Remove APK Protection
+# Android 14 APK Protection Patcher
 This patch will allow you to install modded system apk files on Android 14

 # Instructions